-- Everything is over email, no exceptions.
+- Everything is done over email, no exceptions.
 I like asynchronous.
-And sometimes I might not be able to reply for a week or so.
+And sometimes I might not be able to reply for a week or two.

 - I only speak English, but I’m more than happy to work with anyone as long as I can understand what English you have.

 - Mentoring will begin January 1, 2023 and end sometime in June, 2023.

 - This isn’t SQL Server consulting or mentoring, it’s about you.
 I will not answer technical questions about SQL Server, no exceptions.
 But things like what to learn, how to learn, and so on are fair game.

 - What you get out of this depends on what you put in – I won’t chase you up to reply to anything I send.

 - My mentoring style is very blunt and honest and I do not sugar-coat things.
 I don’t mean I’m rude, I’m just clear and direct with my feedback and advice.
 If that’s going to offend or upset you, don’t enter.